nodecattel/asteroid/README.md

 2. **Login** with the password you set in `BOT_PASSWORD` environment variable

-3. You'll be redirected to the dashboard where you can manage your bots
+3. You'll be redirected to the dashboard where you can manage your bots and AI agents

+### Traditional Volume Bots

-### Create a Bot
+#### Create a Bot

-1. Click "New Bot" button
+1. Click "New Bot" button in the Bots tab
 2. Select market pair from the dropdown (auto-populated from Aster Dex exchange)
 3. Configure trading parameters:
    - Leverage (1-300x based on market limits)